 We are fortunate to be living on Trinidad Way, where neighbors care about each other, watch over each other, and help each other out.
 This was evident before, during, and after Wilma in 2005.
 Teams were seen roaming the street to be sure that everyone who wanted help with their shutters was able to get help.
 Wilma, though, was very different from other storms – we had a lot of time to prepare, and we had a lot of warning from the Mexican devastation.
 If you can’t get your shutters up yourself, arrange for a service to assist you.
 Relying on your neighbors may be a bad choice, if they choose to evacuate.
 As a last resort, call a street rep – they may know of someone who can provide last-minute assistance, but they may not.
 If you can help someone out, be sure a street rep knows.

-If you're planning to deal with a hurricane by leaving, you'll probably be in the majority – please put away your “stuff”.
+If you’re planning to deal with a hurricane by leaving, you’ll probably be in the majority – please put away your “stuff”.
+It’s disheartening to see your cage destroyed by your neighbors’ stuff blowing through it.
 Some of us, though, will be sticking around unless it looks like a real monster coming.
-Even if you're the hardy type, pay attention to the emergency management folks – if they say to evacuate our area, there just might be a really good reason.
+Even if you’re the hardy type, pay attention to the emergency management folks – if they say to evacuate our area, there just might be a really good reason.

 OK, now we’re down to those of us who are likely to stick around.
 Your shutters are up, you’ve got your three-day supply of fresh non-perishable food, $500 cash or so, medications, and three gallons of water per person.
 (On this street, you probably have a backup supply of wine, too.)
 You even remembered to have a hand-operated can opener.
 An emergency NOAA weather radio is an excellent addition to your preparations.
 During Wilma, very few people knew that a tornado warning was issued for an observed tornado affecting our area around 2:30 AM – phones were out, making it impossible to warn neighbors, and it wasn’t exactly prudent to go door-to-door right about then…